Imitation Learning for Combinatorial Optimisation under Uncertainty: Background

-The nature of a decision-making problem depends on the length of the planning horizon $K$.
-When $K < \infty$, the problem is finite-horizon, whereas $K = \infty$ corresponds to an infinite-horizon setting.
+SDPs are commonly modelled using the Markov decision process (MDP) framework, which provides a formal representation of decision-making under uncertainty \cite{powell2022reinforcement}.
+An MDP models the interaction between controllable actions and stochastic system dynamics over time.
+In \Cref{tab:mdp_components}, we summarise the core components of an MDP.
+Additional details are provided in the appendix.

 A particularly important special case arises when $K = 1$.
 When uncertainty is present, this setting corresponds to a two-stage stochastic programming problem with a single realisation of uncertainty.
 In the absence of uncertainty, it reduces to a deterministic optimisation problem.
 Although such problems are static in nature, they often arise repeatedly in practice.
 For example, a company may solve an independent delivery routing problem each day, with no direct dependence across days.
-When $K > 1$, the problem becomes a multi-stage or fully sequential decision problem.
+When $K > 1$, the problem becomes an SDP.